NewsLive Participation of Azorean Houses in the Salon de Vacances Exhibition

 DISCOVER THE NINE ISLANDS OF THE AZORES

-and the variety that the Archipelago can offer you.
+and the variety of supply that the Archipelago can offer you.
+Travel around the Islands of the Azores

-The Azores are a true paradise for those who love nature; the fantastic shapes of the lakes, the superb views over the ocean, the deep craters of dormant volcanoes, the hot springs, the intact landscape, the bucolic harmony, the serenity of silence… Surrounded by the blue of the sea and wrapped around a splendid green mantle, the Azores are an unforgettable experience during any time of the year.
+The Azores are a true paradise for those who love nature; the fantastic shapes of the lakes, the superb views over the ocean, the deep craters of dormant volcanoes, the hot springs, the intact landscape, the bucolic harmony, the serenity of silence… Surrounded by the blue of the sea and wrapped around a splendid green mantle, the Azores represent an unforgettable experience during any time of the year, one that stands out among Tourism in Portugal.

 The Azores and the Sea

-The nine islands of the Azores lie in the North Atlantic Ocean along an approximately SE/NW direction.
-The islands of São Miguel, Terceira and Faial have marinas, which attract international cruises.
-Nevertheless, all the other islands have small harbours, so every island can be reached by boat.
+The nine islands of the Azores lie in the North Atlantic Ocean, approximately in the SE/NW direction.
+There are, on the islands of São Miguel, Terceira and Faial, marinas that attract international cruises.
+Nevertheless, all the other islands of the Azores have small harbours, so every island can be reached by boat.

-The extremely jagged coast is a truly imposing and varied natural exhibit.
-Some islands even have marine caves that are worth visiting.
-A boat tour will always be a surprising experience.
-Remember that many companies, using sail or motor boats, provide visitors with an unusual perspective of the islands, surrounded by the intense blue of the ocean.
+The islands’ extremely jagged coasts are a truly imposing natural exhibit.
+Some islands even have marine caves that really are worth visiting.
+Hence, a boat tour will always be a surprising experience.
+And remember that many companies, using sail or motor boats, provide visitors with an unusual perspective of the Azores islands, surrounded by the intense blue of the ocean.

 The Azores and the Land